com-pas/compas-architecture/TECHNOLOGY.md

 **Cons RDF4J**
 - If you don't have experience with triples, it might take a while before understanding it all.

 ## Java framework - Quarkus
 For the framework to be used with Java we choose [Quarkus](https://quarkus.io/).

 **Pros**
-- Java stack, and working experience is avaiable in the community
+- Java stack, and working experience is available in the community
 - Open Source
 - Hot reload for quick development
 - Less verbose code when developing REST API's, compared to for example Java Spring